Amtrak Adirondack

 A Printable Amtrak Adirondack Schedule

 Feel free to print out or download this page from Amtrak.
-You can learn how to print a route or custom schedule if unsure.
+If you are unsure how to print a route or custom schedule, you can learn how.

 Connecting to VIA Rail from the Amtrak’s Adirondack

-If you want to see Canada by rail, VIA Rail is the railroad you want to connect with!
+If you want to explore Canada by train, VIA Rail is the service to connect with!
 You may need to stay overnight in Montreal to make some connections.

 From Montreal, you can explore Canada with VIA Rail!